sandy98/pybase3/README.md

 Even though this file format for databases is largely no longer in use, the present work is a minitool useful to retrieve legacy data, as much as a tribute to a beautiful part of computer history.

+Initiating from versions updated on 2025-01-04, `pybase3` supports indexing through `.pmdx` files (Python + .mdx), which results in astonishingly fast queries.
+See below for details.

 ## Features

 - Read DBase III database files